Worldview of Thomas Berry: The Flourishing of the Earth Community

 Thomas Berry (1914-2009) was a historian of world religions and an early voice awakening moral sensibilities to the environmental crisis.
 He is known for articulating a “new story” of the universe that explores the implications of the evolutionary sciences and cultural traditions for creating a flourishing future.

-This course investigates Berry’s life and thought in relation to the Journey of the Universe project.
+This course investigates Berry’s life and thoughts in relation to the Journey of the Universe project.
 It draws on his books, articles, and recorded lectures to examine such ideas as: the New Story, the Great Work, and the emerging Ecozoic era.
 The course explores Berry’s insights into cosmology as a context for locating the human in a dynamic unfolding universe and thus participating in the creative work of our times.
 In particular, we will examine Berry’s reflections on renewal and reform in the areas of ecology, economics, education, spirituality, and the arts.

 Course Rationale:

 Thomas Berry was an original, creative, and comprehensive thinker, especially regarding the critical nature of our global environmental crisis.
 His intellectual importance resides in his response to the ecological crisis by bringing together the humanities and science in an evolutionary narrative.
 In addition, he articulated the need for the moral participation of the world religions in addressing environmental issues.
 He came to this realization largely through his study of cosmologies embedded within religious traditions.
-Sensing the significance of these stories as “functional cosmologies” he explored the widespread influence that these stories transmitted through a tradition, for example, in rituals, ethics, and subsistence practices.
+Sensing the significance of these stories as “functional cosmologies,” he explored the widespread influence that these stories transmitted through a tradition, for example, in rituals, ethics, and subsistence practices.

 Course Takeaways

-• Connect the stories cultures tell about their origins and the cosmos to discoveries in modern science
+- Connect the stories cultures tell about their origins and the cosmos to discoveries in modern science

-• Learn cultural history through the experiences and connections of Thomas Berry
+- Learn cultural history through the experiences and connections of Thomas Berry

-• Learn whose thinking influenced Thomas Berry
+- Learn whose thinking influenced Thomas Berry

-• Learn about the Ecozoic Era
+- Learn about the Ecozoic Era

 Meet the Instructors

-faculty profile image John Grim: John Grim is a Senior Lecturer and Research Scholar at Yale University, where he has appointments in the School of Forestry and Environmental Studies as well as the Divinity School and the Department of Religious Studies.
+John Grim: John Grim is a Senior Lecturer and Research Scholar at Yale University, where he has appointments in the School of Forestry and Environmental Studies as well as the Divinity School and the Department of Religious Studies.
 He teaches courses in Native American and Indigenous religions and World religions and ecology.
 He has undertaken field work with the Crow/Apsaalooke people of Montana and Salish people of Washington state.
 His published works include: The Shaman: Patterns of Religious Healing Among the Ojibway Indians (University of Oklahoma Press, 1983) and, with Mary Evelyn Tucker, a co-edited volume entitled Worldviews and Ecology (Orbis, 1994).
 With Mary Evelyn Tucker, he directed a 10 conference series and book project at Harvard on “World Religions and Ecology,” He edited Indigenous Traditions and Ecology: The InterBeing of Cosmology and Community (Harvard, 2001) and co-edited the Daedalus volume titled Religion and Ecology: Can the Climate Change?
 (2001).
 He is co-founder and co-director of the Forum on Religion and Ecology at Yale with Mary Evelyn Tucker.

-faculty profile image Mary Evelyn Tucker: Mary Evelyn Tucker is a Senior Lecturer and Research Scholar at Yale University where she has appointments in the School of Forestry and Environmental Studies as well as the Divinity School and the Department of Religious Studies.
+Mary Evelyn Tucker: Mary Evelyn Tucker is a Senior Lecturer and Research Scholar at Yale University where she has appointments in the School of Forestry and Environmental Studies as well as the Divinity School and the Department of Religious Studies.
 She teaches in the joint MA program in religion and ecology and directs the Forum on Religion and Ecology at Yale with her husband, John Grim.
 Her special area of study is Asian religions.
 She received her Ph.D. from Columbia University in Japanese Confucianism.
 Since 1997 she has been a Research Associate at the Reischauer Institute of Japanese Studies at Harvard.
 Her Confucian publications include: Moral and Spiritual Cultivation in Japanese Neo-Confucianism (SUNY, 1989) and The Philosophy of Qi (Columbia University Press, 2007).
 With Tu Weiming she edited two volumes on Confucian Spirituality (Crossroad, 2003, 2004).
 Her concern for the growing environmental crisis, especially in Asia, led her to organize with John Grim a series of ten conferences on World Religions and Ecology at the Center for the Study of World Religions at Harvard (1995-1998).
 Together they are series editors for the ten volumes from the conferences distributed by Harvard University Press.
 In this series she co-edited Buddhism and Ecology (Harvard, 1997), Confucianism and Ecology (Harvard, 1998), and Hinduism and Ecology (Harvard, 2000).
 After the conference series she and Grim founded the Forum on Religion and Ecology at a culminating conference at the United Nations in 1998.
 They now direct the Forum at Yale where they also teach religion and ecology.
 To help shape this new interdisciplinary field they edited Worldviews and Ecology (Orbis, 1994) and a Daedalus volume titled Religion and Ecology: Can the Climate Change?
 (2001).
 Tucker also wrote: Worldly Wonder: Religions Enter Their Ecological Phase (Open Court Press, 2003).
 Together they completed a new overview of the field titled, Ecology and Religion, which was published by Island Press in 2014.
 Tucker and Grim studied world religions with Thomas Berry in graduate school and worked closely with him for 30 years.
 They are the managing trustees of the Thomas Berry Foundation.
 Tucker edited several of Berry's books: The Great Work (Random House, 1999), Evening Thoughts (Sierra Club Books and University of California Press, 2006), The Sacred Universe (Columbia University Press, 2009), and with Grim, The Christian Future and the Fate of Earth (Orbis, 2009), and Thomas Berry: Essential Writings on the Earth Community (Orbis, 2014).
 She has also co-authored (with John Grim and Andrew Angyal) the first ever comprehensive look at the life and thought of this important individual: Thomas Berry: A Biography (Columbia University Press, 2019).
 To bring Berry's work forward she has also worked closely with evolutionary philosopher, Brian Swimme, for some 25 years.
 Together they have created a multi-media project called Journey of the Universe which includes an Emmy award winning film, which was broadcast on PBS and is now on Netflix.
 The companion book which Swimme and Tucker authored is published by Yale University Press (2011).
 There is also a DVD series of 20 interviews that Tucker did with leading scientists, educative, and environmentalists, titled Journey Conversations.
 (For the website see: www.journeyoftheuniverse.org) She is also a co-editor of another volume bringing science and religion together, When Worlds Converge (Open Court, 2002).
 Tucker has been involved with the Earth Charter since its inception.
 She served on the International Earth Charter Drafting Committee from 1997-2000 and was a member of the Earth Charter International Council.
 She also serves on the Advisory Boards of Orion Magazine, the Garrison Institute, and Climate Central.